Parable #7. Rich Fool builds bigger barns:

 Question #1.
 Why is the “Land” the subject of the opening line and not the rich man?

 Question #2.
-What is the “Reasoning” of the rich man and how is this relevant to us today?
+What is the “Reasoning” of the rich man and how is this relevant to those of us who live now in the twenty-first century?

 Question #3.
-Why was it necessary for the heavenly Father to appear and render “Judgment” in the narrative?
+Why was it necessary for HaShem to appear and render “Judgment” in the narrative?

 Question #4.
-What is the meaning of Adonai’s words, “Now who will own what you have prepared?”
+What is the meaning of G-d’s words, “Now who will own what you have prepared?”

 Question #5.
-What does the phrase “Rich in Adonai” mean?
+What does the phrase “Rich in G-d (Adonai)” mean?

 The Land of a rich man was very productive: